 I had never been a fan of cactus.
 Prickly, tough-skinned, ungainly.
 Leaves so attenuated they’ve become sharp-tipped spines.
 Interesting shapes, perhaps.
 Fascinating as examples of environmental adaptation, but nothing to love.

 There were prickly pears, slightly less lethal, spine-wise.
-Their small ‘jumping’ spines are easier to see and harder to brush against, since their longer spines will discourage you.
+Their small ‘jumping’ spines are easier to see and harder to brush against since their longer spines will discourage you.
 Set among the rocks, they began to seem interesting and handsome.
-Barrel cactus, too, it’s broad ribs creating a deeply pleated surface, with long, curving, colorful spines, fit well among the boulders and sand.
-The less obtrusive, even hard-to-find fish hook cactus were almost pretty, with a delicate network of curved spines.
+Barrel cactus, too, its broad ribs creating a deeply pleated surface, with long, curving, colorful spines, fit well among the boulders and sand.
+The less obtrusive, even hard-to-find fish hook cactus was almost pretty, with a delicate network of curved spines.

 Just as you will never look at your neighbor in the same way, having seen that side of her, it became impossible for me to look at cactus and not know what they are capable of, come spring.
 So that went a long way toward learning to love them.
 But there’s something else that fostered the change.
 When you see them where they are supposed to be, where they have grown and adapted for millions of years, they fit into the landscape in a way they don’t anywhere else.